jasonycin/nationstates.js/README.md

 ```

 ## Contact / Questions
-If you've encountered any issue, have feature requests, or need support using this API please feel free to reach
+If you've encountered any issue, have feature requests, or need support using this client please feel free to reach
 out to me at anytime!
 Preferably on Discord at Heaveria#6413.
 Otherwise, send me a telegram.

 Cheers,